kyrillosishak/re-SkinCancer/Markdowns/01-reproducingSkinCancer.md

 As we can see here, the data is heavily unbalanced.
 To achieve a balanced dataset, each class should have an average of 10015/7 ≈ 1430 images.
 However, 6 out of the 7 classes fall below this number.

+Additionally, the authors made a mistake by not thoroughly exploring the data to identify that it contains duplicates.
+This oversight can lead to data leakage, negatively impacting model performance and evaluation.
+In the next notebook, we will identify this problem and take steps to address it.

 :::

 :::{.cell .code}
 ```python